 Buy Stocks on Betterment

-Betterment provides opportunities for automated investing and for socially responsible investing.
-It suggests a portfolio based on my risk tolerance but provides the opportunity for me to change it if you want.
+Betterment provides opportunities for automated investing and socially responsible investing.
+It suggests a portfolio based on my risk tolerance but allows me to change it if you want.

 Betterment also provides the opportunity to choose from curated portfolios such as innovative technology, broad impact, social impact, and climate impact.
 Betterment allows me to do general inventing or to set aside money in tax-advantaged accounts for retirement.
 It also allows me to set up recurring deposits to keep me on track.